CattyLegault/mtm6201-final/README.md

 - ALL PHOTOS WERE DOWNLOADED FROM PEXELS AND PIXABAY, STOCK PHOTO WEBSITES
 - Logo was given to us from the creative briefs in UX foundations
-- Icons at the bottom of the adopt.html are from google and tweaked in illustrator to fit the theme, rendered as a vector SVG -Social media icons are from https://iconmonstr.com/
+- Icons at the bottom of the adopt.html are from google and tweaked in illustrator to fit the theme, rendered as a vector SVG -Social media icons are from [Bootstrap Icons](https://icons.getbootstrap.com/)

 ### Comments for updated changes on the website from the original Figma wireframe